 About me:

 When I was fifteen, I fell in love with a book– “On the Origin of Species by Means of Natural Selection” by Charles Darwin.
-Ever since then, the field of ‘ecology and evolution’ has been a passion.
-While pursuing my Master of Science degree at the University of Calgary, I also worked as a Teaching Assistant (TA) in multiple ecology courses.
+Since then, ‘ecology and evolution’ has been a passion.
+While pursuing a Master of Science degree at the University of Calgary, I also worked as a Teaching Assistant (TA).
 If you are interested in learning about my research (in brief), click the link: why I spent years following bighorn sheep.
-Working as a TA ignited a second passion in me–teaching and learning.
+Working as a TA ignited a second passion–teaching and learning.
 Now, I aim to merge the two passions together by working as a Tutor in Biology and Academic Writing for university students.

-Most students are keen to improve their writing and their critical thinking skills.
-I know this because I have graded and provided feedback on student assignments over the entire semester.
+Most students are keen to improve their writing and critical thinking skills.
+I know this because, working as a TA, I have graded and provided feedback on student assignments over several years.
 I kept track of student grades and found that, on average, by the end of each semester, the quality of student assignment improved by 15-25%.
 That is, at least, an entire letter-grade improvement!
-And it’s just based on my feedback and their hard work in addressing the feedback!
+And it’s just based on my feedback on their writing and strength of arguments, and their effort in addressing the feedback!
+More recently, as a writing tutor, I have been impressed with their dedication to self-improvement and desire to understand how to be better writers.

-This is, also, why I enjoy reviewing and editing.
-I like working behind the scenes to help other people learn, develop their thinking and be successful.
-It’s not just about me; it’s not just about you.
-It’s about the both of us, working collaboratively.
+And I… I like working behind the scenes to help other people learn, develop their thinking and be successful.
+This is, also, why I enjoy reviewing and editing other people’s work.
+It’s not just about my work; it’s not just about your work.
+It’s about the both of us working collaboratively to make a coherent whole.

-The best bit of working as a TA (and now as a Writing Tutor) is that I get to give students feedback on their assignments and writing to improve their critical thinking and communication skills.
-I know that most students are very keen on improving because I’ve worked with them.
-Each semester, I kept track of student grades until the end of the semester… and overall, the quality of student assignment improved which was reflected in an increase in their grades, on average, by 15-25%!
-That’s at least an entire letter-grade improvement!
-Just based on my feedback and their hard work!
+Working as a TA (and now as a Writing Tutor) I give students feedback on their assignments and writing.
+This feedback helps improve their critical thinking, presentation of ideas and communication skills.
+I know that most students are keen to improve because I have worked with them.
+Each semester, I kept track of student grades … and, on average, the quality of student assignment improved by 15-25%!

-That is why I enjoy teaching – it’s not just about me, it’s not just about you.
-It’s about the both of us, working collaboratively to ensure your success.

-It’s the same reason, I’ve always enjoyed reviewing and editing documents for my peers and colleagues.
-I enjoy working behind the scenes to help other people succeed.
-This means that my success is dependent on your success.

 Contact:

+If you want to work collaboratively, I’d love to hear from you!
 I am available for freelance projects and full-time employment.
-If you want to work collaboratively, I’d love to hear from you!

 Samridhi Rijal (Idhi)